aws-samples/sagemaker-rl-procgen-ray/README.md

 Option 1 (Amazon CloudWatch): You can go to the [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics dashboard from your account to monitor and visualize the algorithm metrics as well as track the GPU and CPU usage.
 The training jobs details page has a direct link to the Amazon CloudWatch metrics dashboard for the metrics emitted by the training algorithm.

 Option 2 (Amazon SageMaker Python SDK API): You can also visualize the metrics inline in your Amazon SageMaker Jupyter notebooks using the Amazon SageMaker Python SDK APIs.
-Please, refer to the section titled *Visualize algorithm metrics for training* in `train.ipynb`.
+Please, refer to the section titled *Visualize algorithm metrics for training* in `1_train.ipynb`.

 Option 3: To use Tensorboard, you need to setup an s3 bucket to upload data.
 In `train-homo-distributed.ipynb`, go to the last cell and uncomment